LorenvXn/Web-servers-and-HDFS/README.md

 This tutorial will include:

 - install single node Hadoop on Ubuntu 14.04 (told ya it's old!)
-- building(as  anexample only...so no security to be expected)a web server in C programming
+- building a web server in C programming (as  an example only...so no security to be expected...)
 - getting data into Hadoop through network traffic